KCW89/telebort-core-programs/Program-Data-1 (ver.2025).md

    - *Note:* This lesson polishes your project for final evaluation.
 3. **Activities (Project-Based)**
    - **Main Project Work (15–20 mins):** Conduct a live review session to optimize queries and implement security best practices.
-   - **Fun Exercise (15–20 mins):** In groups, review each other’s projects and provide suggestions for final tweaks.
+   - **Fun Exercise (15–20 mins):** In groups, review each other's projects and provide suggestions for final tweaks.
    - **Quick Win (10–15 mins):** Make one key improvement to your project and document the change.
 4. **Understanding Check Questions**
    - What optimization or security feature did you add to your project?